Faculty & Staff

 The School of Human Ecology’s mission is to explore and enhance the human experience through the context of families, nutrition, and merchandising.
 With a focus on promoting diversity and sustainability in a globalizing and ever-changing world, we endeavor to create competent and engaged professionals, contribute to scholarly research, and partner with and provide services for the community.

-The School of Human Ecology has been an integral part of Louisiana Tech University since the university was founded in 1894.
+The School of Human Ecology has been an integral part of Louisiana Tech University since the university’s foundation in 1894.
 The School’s programs were the first offered in its disciplines in the state.

-Currently, The School of Human Ecology houses one graduate program in Nutrition and Dietetics, one graduate certificate program in Dietetics, a post-baccalaureate dietetic internship, and three undergraduate programs: Family and Child Studies, Fashion Merchandising and Retail Studies, and Nutrition and Dietetics.
+Currently, The School of Human Ecology houses one graduate program in Nutrition and Dietetics, one graduate certificate program in Dietetics, a post-baccalaureate dietetic internship, and three undergraduate programs: Human Development and Family Science, Fashion Merchandising and Retail Studies, and Nutrition and Dietetics.

 The following data represents enrollment, retention, graduation, and licensing/certification performance indicators for the School of Human Ecology over the most recent five-year reporting periods.